sylumer/automators/Episodes/000-049/EP002 - Email Automation.md

 And then they get to [[Workflow]].
 So much talking about Workflow.
 Ultimately, David admits to being "that guy".

 Then our hosts address cloud-based automation, and David closes up banging the drum about dictation and email.
 Rose and David both love the secret [[Drafts]] unending dictation tool.
-If you're reading this and you're from Apple, move along.
+If you're reading this and you're from [[Apple]], move along.
 This is not the app you're looking for.

 - [The Big Explanatory Post on this Episode](https://www.macsparky.com/blog/2018/7/automators-ep-2-email-automation)
 - [Home | Automators](https://automators.fm/)